adbar/trafilatura/docs/installation.rst

 Basics
 ~~~~~~

+Please refer to `this section <usage-cli.html#introduction>`_ for an introduction on command-line usage.

 .. code-block:: bash

     $ pip install trafilatura # pip3 install on systems where both Python 2 and 3 are installed